sonukapoor/sonukapoor/README.md

 ## ✍️ Articles

 I regularly write about **Angular**, **performance optimization**, and **JavaScript** best practices.

+- _Coming soon: Optimizing Angular Reactive Forms: Enhancing Performance with Lazy Validation and Async Validators_
+  In this article, we’ll dive into several advanced techniques for optimizing Angular Reactive Forms, focusing on performance improvements through lazy validation, async validators, and other form-handling strategies that help keep your applications responsive and efficient.

 - _Coming soon: The Myth of 'Fix Later': Why Writing the Best Code Now is Essential_
   In this article, we explore how the pressure to meet deadlines leads to shortcuts like "TODO" comments, which may seem harmless but can have long-term negative effects on the project and team.